 that attempts to weave in ido completion wherever it can.
 With this

-package, most functions that use completing-read
+package, most functions that use completing-read will automatically

 start using ido for completion.